andycroll/andycroll.com/_posts/2021/2021-03-08-turn-off-the-bits-of-rails-you-dont-use.md

 The main reason to do this is a streamlining of extra configuration and an improvement in general project tidyness.

-It's a good idea to remove a third-party gem if your aren't using it, so it is often clearer to remove bits of Rails that are not being used.
+It's a good idea to remove a third-party gem if you aren't using it.
+In the same way, it is often clearer to remove bits of Rails that are not being used.

 Additionally, if you want to use alternatives to certain Rails subsystems, maybe [rom-rb](https://rom-rb.org) in place of of Active Record, you might want to disable that subsystem rather than use side-by-side.